SkylineCommunications/dataminer-docs/release-notes/DxMs/cloudgateway_change_log.md

 #### 19 April 2024 - Enhancement - CloudGateway 2.13.9 - Offload data when installed on DMZ server

-Extended the CloudGateway with the capability to offload data when installed on a DMZ server.
+The CloudGateway DxM has been extended with the capability to offload data when installed on a DMZ server.

 Several dependencies have been updated.